Icinga/icinga2/doc/13-addons.md

 * Pass the check command name inside the [format template configuration](14-features.md#writing-performance-data-files)

 The latter becomes difficult with agent based checks like NRPE or SSH where the first command argument acts as graph template identifier.
-There is the possibility to define the pnp template name as custom attribute and use that inside the formatting templates as `SERVICECHECKCOMMAND` for instance.
+There is the possibility to define the pnp template name as custom variable and use that inside the formatting templates as `SERVICECHECKCOMMAND` for instance.

 Example for services: